 1. How to update existing cards or initiatives via import?

-In order to update existing cards or initiatives on your board, you would need to format your spreadsheet file by specifying a column header with parameter, according to which cards can be recognized and updated with the values from your file.
+In order to update existing cards or initiatives on your board, you would need to format your spreadsheet file by specifying a column header with a parameter according to which cards can be recognized and updated with the values from your file.

 The parameters that can be used for this purpose are: